ASILVAPT/Franc1sco-Franug-Leaked-Plugins/README.md

 # Franc1sco unethical scare tactics
 - He claims all other plugins what provide a similar thing might give you viruses.
 - All other plugins will result in a GSLT ban.
-- Just read this, If you want a !knife plugin you need to use the private knife version, if you still dont have it, then buy it from me (Franc1sco franug).
-Also this isn't care before buying the plugin.
+- He doesn't clearly state the ws plugin doesn't come with !knife, "If you want a !knife plugin you need to use the private knife version, if you still dont have it, then buy it from me (Franc1sco franug)."

 # Wanting a custom coded plugin?
 - [Submit a plugin request on alliedmods](https://forums.alliedmods.net/forumdisplay.php?f=60)